Can I bring my family with me?

 It is still possible to get credit from your home institution, even if your host institution does not offer credit.
 To find out if this is possible, you can bring your certificate of completion, transcript, or language assessments to your home institution for consideration.
 Moreover, even if you don’t earn credit, your newly acquired language … Read more

-If eligible, you will receive a funded place for only one session per year.
-If you wish to attend a second session, you must pay the full cost of the program directly to the institution (approximately $3,000 to $4,000) along with the costs for travel and personal expenses.
+Many institutions accept participants who are not eligible for Explore funding.
+If you wish to attend a session, you must pay the cost of the program to the institution directly ($4,000 and up) and arrange for travel and personal expenses.
+Contact your desired institution for more information.

 Yes.
 Complete your application well in advance (using your Canadian address) in order to give your home province or territory adequate time to process it.
 You may have to answer further questions or provide further documentation.